OKEAMAH/Git/README.md

-# Tezos
+# Tezos Octez implementation

 ## Introduction

 Tezos is a distributed consensus platform with meta-consensus capability.
-Tezos not only comes to consensus about the state of its ledger, like Bitcoin or Ethereum.
-It also comes to consensus about how the protocol and the nodes should adapt and upgrade.
+Tezos comes to consensus about the state of its ledger, like Bitcoin or Ethereum but _also_ comes to consensus about how the protocol and the nodes should adapt and upgrade.
 For more information about the project, see https://tezos.com.